Empire-Strikes-Back/Flula/readme.txt

 our language is clojure
 our runtime is jvm
 we consist of processes and queues - we consider core.async library a part of clojure language program

+no docs

+- we say no to docs